jauninb/sample/README.md

 # sample

 new commit from master branch

+and new one from master branch